Leocardoso94/Free-Courses/CONTRIBUTING.md

     }
 ```

-Flag icons can be found here: https://github.com/lipis/flag-icon-css  http://flag-icon-css.lip.is/
+Flag icons can be found here: [flag-icon-css](https://github.com/lipis/flag-icon-css)

-## To add a new Category:
+To add a new category:

-1. Fork this project
+1. Fork this repo
 2. Go to the folder /src/data
 3. Open the categories.json
-4. Add a new object example:
+4. Add a new JSON Object, Example as follows:

 ```
     {
         "title": "Title of Category",
         "icon": "icon of category"
     },
     {
         "title": "JavaScript",
         "icon": "devicon-javascript-plain colored"
     },